lsfcin/alternative-isometric-perspective/README.md

 Here are some of the features the module offers.

-- **Dual Canvas Perspectives:** You can use top-down isometric or native isometric maps.
-In native isometric mode, you can adjust the scale of the map.
+- **Dual Canvas Perspectives:** You can use native isometric maps or top-down maps in isometric perspective.
+This way you can use any 2D map you want with the isometric perspective as well.
-- **Multiple Isometric Perspectives:** You can choose between different types of isometric projections, with different aspect ratios, such as the default true isometric (√3:1), dimetric (2:1), overhead (√2:1) and others specific to well-known old games.
-You can even add your own custom perspective using my own tool.
+- **Multiple Isometric Projections:** You can choose between different types of isometric projections, with different aspect ratios, such as the default true isometric (√3:1), dimetric (2:1), overhead (√2:1) and others specific to well-known old games.
+You can even add your own custom perspective using my own tool you can find [here](https://arlosmolten.github.io/isometric-perspective/).
 - **Token Sprite Adjustments:** You can fine-tune the position of the token sprite, as well as its scale.
-Increasing the size of the token automatically increases the size of the sprite.
 You can adjust the token art sprite to be centered even if the token is assymetrical.
+Increasing the token size automatically increases the sprite size, but you can disable this to use tokens with unconventional sizes (such as a tank that has dimensions of 2x1).
 - **Tile Sprite Adjustments:** You can also fine-tune the sprite position and scale, making easy to copy and paste multiple tiles.
 There's also a easy Flip Tile option.
 - **Token Height Visual Cues:** If a token has any elevation, its sprite adjusts to reflect the height, with a round shadow and line sprites being created for clarity.
 - **Dynamic Tile:** If you link a tile to a wall, the position of the token can make the tile invisible, and having a isometric game-like experience.